platformsh/platformsh-docs/src/administration/web/environments.md

 # Platform.sh Environments

 [Platform.sh](https://platform.sh) helps a coder with the development workflow by making it easy to manage multiple environments, including the Master environment which runs the production website.
-It's precisely like a "development" or a "staging" server.. except they are created on the fly, and they are absolutly identical copies of their parent environments.
+It's precisely like a "development" or a "staging" server.. except they are created on the fly, and they are absolutely identical copies of their parent environments.

 An environment is tied to a Git branch, plus all the services that are serving that branch.
 You can see that as a **complete working website**.
 With Bitbucket and GitHub integrations you can even get a "development server" for each and every pull request.